Spite house: Sam Kee Building, Vancouver

 The Sam Kee Building, built in 1913 in Vancouver, British Columbia, is a spite house and one of the narrowest commercial buildings in the world, considered the narrowest by Guinness World Records.
 The city widened the street and took a large part of Kee's land, who then built a 4 ft 11 in building on the remaining very small parcel of land.

 Sarajevo Spite House, Sarajevo

 Before 1914, the Austro-Hungarians who ruled Sarajevo in Bosnia and Herzegovina wanted land in the Sarajevo Old Town district to build a city hall and library.
 The land had a house on it and, despite the offering of money to the owner, he refused and continued to refuse even when told that he had to move.
 When the officials threatened him, he moved the house and rebuilt it, piece by piece, on the other side of the Miljacka river, as a way of spiting the officials.
-The Sarajevo Spite House operates today as a restaurant called Inat Kuća (which means "Spite House").
+The Sarajevo Spite House operates today as a restaurant called Inat Kuća (which means "Spite House" or "House of Contempt").